George Hudson: Albert Gate, London

 When Hudson became an MP he bought a property in Albert Gate in Knightsbridge, London which became the centre of the Hudsons' social life in London.
-Today (2018) it is the French embassy.
+In 1853, he leased the house to the French Ambassador, Count Walewski.
+Today (2024), the building remains the French embassy.

 Octon Grange near Bridlington

 Octon Grange was bought as a strategic investment in August 1844.
 Hudson hoped his sons would both inherit a country house and this was also close to the then proposed Bridlington branch line.

 Londesborough Park Estate near Market Weighton

 This estate, bought within a year, effectively ended George Leeman's plans to build a line from York to Market Weighton.
 The estate, bought as an investment for his sons and cost £500,000. lt was sold in 1850 to pay off some of Hudson's debts.

 Churton Street, Pimlico, London

 Elizabeth Hudson lived here for many years while Hudson lived in exile.
 Hudson lived here in 1870–1871 and died at this address.